 Is it normal for babies to experience it every night?

 Occasional nightmares are to be expected, but if it’s a daily occurrence, then there could be something emotional or psychological triggering them.
 Is your child going through something stressful like potty training or starting preschool?
 Is there a new sibling on the way?
 Did you recently move to a new house?
 Is your child getting enough sleep?

-It might be helpful to keep a daily journal recording what’s happening during your child’s today.
-Include foods that they’re eating, books you’ve read to them, any movies they’ve watched, games they’ve played or friends they’ve visited.
+It might be helpful to keep a daily journal recording what’s happening during your child’s day.
+Include foods that they’re eating, books you’ve read to them, any movies they’ve watched, games they’ve played, or friends they’ve visited.
 You may be able to pick up on a pattern that’s responsible for fitful sleep.

 Is this common when the child is sick?